-It only takes 3 µA of current to fail an EMC test, and a connector can produce that much.
+It only takes 3 µA of current to fail an EMC test; a connector can produce that much.

 When it comes to reducing EMI problems, most coax cables behave the same.
-They are all just as good antenna for common currents to radiate and fail an FCC certification type test.
-It’s not the cable that is the chief source of EMC test failures, it’s usually the connector.
+They are all just as good antennas for common currents to radiate and fail an FCC certification-type test.
+It’s not the cable that is the chief source of EMC test failures; it’s usually the connector.

 If there were any net current, or common current on a cable, to return through the stray fringe fields between the entire cable and the floor, back to the chassis, it would radiate.
 In the most sensitive FCC part 15 test condition — for 88 MHz and below — in a class B test, the largest acceptable far field at 3 m from the product is 100 µV/m.
 This is an important number to remember.

 This means that if there is a larger field at 3 m from the product than 100 µV/m, at 88 MHz, within the 120 kHz bandwidth of the FCC test, the product will fail EMC certification and not be allowed for sale in the US.
 Other countries have similar certification requirements.